 The Intercultural Business Seminar Week took place from 19 to 23 February 2018 at the FHNW Campus in Brugg, Switzerland.Read more

-Representatives of SALT met at FHNW School of Business in Switzerland.Read more
+Representatives of Swiss-ASEAN Learning and Teaching (SALT) met at FHNW School of Business in Switzerland.Read more

 SALT has implemented the Social Entrepreneurship for Economic Development project for the first in Vietnam.Read more